-Palisades Canyon Loop is a 4.8 mile moderately trafficked loop trail located near El Paso, TX that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+Palisades Canyon Loop is a 5.1 mile moderately trafficked loop trail located near El Paso, TX that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 This trail is part of a series of trails that head towards Bliss Army and up into Franklin Mountain Park offering you the ability to connect with other trails.